hoangduytran/blender-manual/manual/modeling/curves/editing/curve.rst

    :Menu:      :menuselection:`Curve --> Transform --> Radius`
    :Shortcut:  :kbd:`Alt-S`

-The Radius allows you to directly control the width of the extrusion along the "spinal" curve.
+Controls the width of the extrusion along the "spinal" curve.
 The radius will be interpolated from point to point (you can check it with the normals).
 The *Radius* of the points is set using the *Radius* transform tool.
 Or in the Sidebar *Transform* panel.